-Mandatory adoption (Fiscal years To be adopted by the Overview of the new or amended Standard ls and interpretations beginning on or after) Group from standards and interpretations IFRS 15 Revenue from contracts with customers January 1, 2018 Fiscal year ending March 31, 2019 IFRS 15 describes that revision of current accounting treatment for revenue recognition and disclosure.
-Mainly, IFRS15 requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-IFRS 16 Leases January 1, 2019 Fiscal year ending March 31, 2020 IFRS 16 describes that revision of current accounting treatment for lease and disclosure.
-Mainly, IFRS 16 introduces a single lessee accounting model and requires lessees to recognize its right to use the underlying leased assets and a lease liability representing its obligation to make lease payments for all leases with a term of more than 12 months in principle.
+Standards and interpretations Mandatory adoption (Fiscal years beginning on or after) To be adopted by the Group from Overview of the new or amended standards and interpretations IFRS 16 Leases January 1, 2019 Fiscal year ending March 31, 2020 IFRS 16 describes that revision of current accounting treatment for lease and disclosure.
+Mainly, IFRS 16 introduces a single lessee accounting model and requires lessees to recognize a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments for all leases with a term of more than 12 months in principle.